 WHAT IS DIGITAL SIGNAGE PLAYER?

-A digital signage player (also “media player”) is a small computer used to show digital content on any public digital display.
+A (also “media player”) is a small computer used to show digital content on any public digital display.
 Any TV you see in a public space is typically powered by a media player, such as hotel lobbies, airport terminals, digital menus, digital directories, or stadiums.

 Is a media player all I need to have digital signage?

 There are two things you need to get started with a digital signage player.
 First, you’ll need a software to run on the media player, called a “content management system”.
 Next, you’ll need a TV/display to plug the media player into to show your content.
 Many media players come with a content management system preloaded onto it.
 Enplug’s device for example comes ready to plug in and play.

 A CMS is the software running on a media player that knows how to play certain types of content, such as images, video, or streamed content like tweets, weather, or news.
 Sometimes, the CMS is referred to as “digital signage software”.

 How big is a media player?

 Media players come in several sizes.
 In general, Android-based media players are very small, ranging from the size of a USB stick to a small computer that fits in the palm of your hand.
 Windows media players are larger, up to the size of a small desktop computer.

 What is the setup process and what do I need for it to work?